pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 [Minor Version Compatibility
 (MVC)](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility),
 which allows building packages compatible across an entire CUDA major version.
-CuPy now leverages this to produce wheels like [`cupy-cuda11x`](https://pypi.org/project/cupy-cuda11x/) and [`cupy-cuda12x`](https://pypi.org/project/cupy-cuda12x/) that work for any CUDA 11.x or CUDA 12.x version, respectively, that a user has installed.
+For example, CuPy now leverages this to produce wheels like [`cupy-cuda11x`](https://pypi.org/project/cupy-cuda11x/) and [`cupy-cuda12x`](https://pypi.org/project/cupy-cuda12x/) that work for any CUDA 11.x or CUDA 12.x version, respectively, that a user has installed.
 However,